Accepted Panels

 Long-term co-production of commons governance: Lessons from Mexico's 10-year partnership among fishers, practitioners, and researchers

-Mateja Nenadovic1 and Xavier Basurto2
+co-Chairs: Mateja Nenadovic1 and Xavier Basurto2

 1University of Rhode Island, 2Duke University